k98kurz/micropycelium/Packager_spec.md

 included.
 This application will use broadcasts and sends to transmit Packages to peers and thus disseminate them across the network.

-There are three types of gossip Packages: a Message, a Notification, and a Request.
-Each Package body will start with a 1-byte `type` field which will be 0xf0 for a Message, 0x0f for a Notification, and 0x00 for a Request.
+## Message Types and Serialization

+There are six types of gossip Messages (Package bodies): Publish, Notify, Request, Request IDs, Respond, and Respond IDs.
+Messages are serialized as
+follows:

+- 1 type
+- 16 id_field
+- 0+ data

+A Request Message contains the following:

+- 1 type: 0x00 (0)
+- 16 message_id: the half_sha256 of the serialized Publish Message received in a
+  Notify Message
+- 32 node_id: the node_id of requester

-A Message Package contains the following:
+A Request IDs Message contains the following:

-- 1 type: 0xf0
+- 1 type: 0x01 (1)
 - 16 topic_id: half_sha256 of the topic data
+- 32 node_id: the node_id of requester

+A Notify Message contains the following:

+- 1 type: 0x0f (15)
+- 16 topic_id: half_sha256 of the topic data
+- 16 message_id: the half_sha256 of the serialized Publish Message

+A Publish Message contains the following:

+- 1 type: 0xf0 (240)
+- 16 topic_id: half_sha256 of the topic data
 - 0+ data: the data for the topic subscribers to injest

-A Notification Package contains the following:
+A Respond Message contains the following:

-- 1 type: 0x0f
+- 1 type: 0xfe (254)
-- 16 message_id: the half_sha256 of the serialized Message
+- 16 message_id: the half_sha256 of the serialized Publish Message received in a
+  Notify Message
+- 0+ data: the data for the topic subscribers to injest

-A Request Package contains the following:
+A Respond IDs Message contains the following:

-- 1 type: 0x00
+- 1 type: 0xff (255)
-- 16 message_id: the half_sha256 of the serialized Message received in a
+- 16 topic_id: half_sha256 of the topic data
-Notification
+- 0+ data: the Message IDs available for the topic

 ## Publish

-Makes a Message out of a topic_id and data, then delivers the Message locally.
+Makes a Publish Message out of a topic_id and data, then delivers the Publish Message locally, which then broadcasts a Publish or Notify Message to peers, depending on the size of the data.

 ## Deliver

-When a Message is delivered locally, the node broadcasts either the Message if it can fit in a single packet or a Notification for the Message.
-If it broadcasts a Notification, then it awaits Requests from its peers and responds by sending the Message.
+When a Publish Message is delivered locally, the node broadcasts either the Message if it can fit in a single packet or a Notify for the Publish.
+If it broadcasts a Notify, then it awaits Requests from its peers and responds by sending the Message.
 The Message is also put into a cache to mark it as seen so that future deliveries of the same Message are rejected and future Notifications for the Message ID are ignored.

 ## Notify

-When a Notification is received, if the Message ID is not in the cache, the node will send a Request to the peer that sent the Notification.
+When a Notify Message is received, if the Message ID is not in the cache, the node will send a Request to the peer that sent the Notify.

 ## Respond

 When a Request is received, if a Message with the requested ID is in the cache, the node will send the Message to the peer that sent the Request.
+If the requested Message can fit into a single packet, the message type will be changed to a Respond to avoid further forwarding by the recipient; otherwise, it will assume that this was a response to a Notify.

+## Respond IDs

+When a Request IDs is received, the node will send a Respond IDs for each topic ID for which an application is subscribed.

+## Request

+When a Notify is received for an unseen Message ID, the node will send a Request.
+When a list of Message IDs is received, the node will send a Request for each unseen Message ID.

+## Request IDs

+When a new peer is added, the node will send a Request IDs for each topic ID for which an application is subscribed.

 ## Subscribe